 Datadog, Inc. ("Datadog" or the "Company") was incorporated in the State of Delaware on June 4, 2010.
-The Company is the monitoring and analytics platform for developers, IT operations teams and business users in the cloud age.
-The Company's SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management and security monitoring, to provide unified, real-time observability of its customers' entire technology stack.
+The Company is the observability and security platform for cloud applications.
+The Company's SaaS platform integrates and automates infrastructure monitoring, application performance monitoring, log management, real-user monitoring, and many other capabilities to provide unified, real-time observability and security of its customers' entire technology stack.
 The Company is headquartered in New York City and has various other global office locations.